Crisis planning to prevent or successfully manage a crisis

 A crisis plan is a valuable asset, and the exercise to develop and produce one, gives you the opportunity to address the robustness of your current processes and procedures.

-The ‘what if’ question is something that sits at the backs of minds of many a business or Government agency leader.
+The ‘what if’ question is something that sits at the backs of minds of many leadership teams.
 Yet the reality is that, at some point, you will have to deal with a crisis.
 It may be an environmental matter, a health crisis, a cyber-attack, a tragic accident, a sudden slump in performance, or any unexpected event.
 A Crisis Plan is the one thing you wished you had prepared for, if you could have your time again.

 Here’s an example of how we responded to a request to produce a Crisis Communications Plan and Handbook for a global aviation client.